 We thought we’d put some information together so you can clearly see what you can and can’t legitimately claim for.
-Click on the area you would like to find out more about below:

 There are several categories for submitting accommodation costs, here’s how they all stack up:

 - All accommodation claims (hotels/B&B’s) must be accompanied by a scanned copy or picture of your receipt.